 OSTC handles:

-• sexual assault and child sexual abuse
+- Sexual assault and child sexual abuse

-• serious assaults and Article 119b cases
+- Serious assaults and Article 119b cases

-• CSAM and digital exploitation cases
+- CSAM and digital exploitation cases

 What this means for you:

-• OSTC, not your commander, decides whether your case is prosecuted
+- OSTC—not your commander—decides whether your case is prosecuted

-From Allegation through Trial
+From Allegation Through Trial

-A preliminary hearing officer reviews the evidence and prepares a written assessment for OSTC. - Referral of Charges
+- Article 32 Preliminary Hearing (for GCMs): A hearing officer reviews the evidence and prepares a written recommendation.

 The Article 32 Hearing: Opportunities

-• the strength and reliability of the government’s evidence
+- The strength and reliability of the government’s evidence

-• expose weaknesses in the government’s legal theory
+- Expose weaknesses in the government’s legal theory

-• expose contradictions in witness accounts
+- Highlight contradictions in witness statements

 What Happens at Trial